 Appending content to a file

-When You need to add some extra content to the existing data, you should open the file in append mode, and do the rest as what you will do as in write mode.
-It is similar to write mode which I have shown in the above paragraphs, the main difference is the write mode overwrites the content but here the append mode adds to the existing content.
+When You need to add some extra content to the existing data, you should open the file in append mode, and do the rest as you will do in write mode.
+It is similar to the write mode which I have shown in the above paragraphs, the main difference is the write mode overwrites the content but here the append mode adds to the existing content.

-# Open a file fo_append = open("test.txt", "a") fo_append.write("\nPython is a powerful language.") fo_append.close() |
+# Open a file fo_append = open("test.txt", "a") fo_append.write("\nPython is a powerful language.") fo_append.close()

 So now if I run the above snippet, it adds an extra line to the original content.